Jakarta, Indonesia

 Le Meridien Jakarta

-CTRL+J APAC marks the second in a series of regional and international conversations to foster shared learning, innovation and collective agendas to sustain quality journalism in the era of AI and emerging technologies.
+CTRL+J APAC marked the second in a series of regional and international conversations to foster shared learning, innovation and collective agendas to sustain quality journalism in the era of AI and emerging technologies.

 Tech and journalism in the global south